JerryI/wljs-docs/docs/frontend/Cell types/Slides.md

 !![]
 ```

-In the output cell a corresponding SVG image will be generated.
+The corresponding SVG image will be generated in the output cell.

-## Export
+## Export Options

-Slides can be exported using [Static HTML](frontend/Exporting/Static%20HTML.md) exporter or static export using [Slides exporter](frontend/Reference/Slides/FrontSlidesSelected.md) for printing for example
+Slides can be exported using the [Static HTML](frontend/Exporting/Static%20HTML.md) exporter or through static export with the [Slides exporter](frontend/Reference/Slides/FrontSlidesSelected.md), for example, for printing.

-## Autoupload images
+## Auto-upload Images
 ### Drop a file

-### Paste media file
+### Paste a media file

 ## Plugins

-The package uses also some external plugins
+This package also supports some external plugins:
 - [pointer](https://github.com/burnpiro/reveal-pointer) (press `Q` to toggle)